 Your vinyl siding just needs a little TLC.
 So be patient and put in the time and effort it takes to make it look good.
 Don’t take shortcuts.

-A word of caution about cleaning materials: don’t use the wrong types of products on vinyl siding.
-Using the wrong products will only damage the surface of your siding.
+A word of caution about cleaning solution materials: don’t use the wrong types of products on vinyl siding.
+Using the wrong products will only damage the surface of your vinyl siding.
 Here are ones not to use:

 - paint thinner